ianllewellyn/gunship/README.md

-# gunship
+# Gunship13k

-Score points by shooting enemies.

-Die when you are hit 3 times.
+## Game play

+Shoot enemies to score points.

-Kill 10 enemies to increase your score multiplier.
+Chain kills to increase your multiplier and power up your cannon.

-Multiplier is reset if an enemy escapes.

-You can use your ship to hit an enemy to keep your multiplier.
+If an enemy gets past you, the score multiplier is reset!

+Hitting an enemy with your ship will trigger an explosion and kill all everything.

+But if you get hit three times it's Game Over!

+## Controls

+Move left and right using [a] and [d] or arrow left and right.

+Aim cannons with mouse cursor.

+Fire with [space] or left mouse button.

+Pause and resume with [p].

+---

+## TODO

-## must have
+### must have

-* Enemy: Make them look more interesting, oval and rotating?

 * Game: Display total enemies killed on the Game Over screen
 * Game: Display highest multiplier on the Game Over screen
 * Game: Display bullets fired on the Game Over screen

+* Enemy: Make them look more interesting, oval and rotating?

 * Game: Wind that blows from the sides of the screen to move things round
 * Game: Remove the frame graph

-## nice to have
+### nice to have

 * Code: Make particle and bullets share code